dLCV Board Members

 Sean Campbell (President)

-Evan Wrinkle CPA (Treasurer)
+Evan Wrinkle CPA (Vice President)

-Evan Wrinkle is a Richmond-based CPA specializing in tax preparation and planning for individuals, small businesses, and nonprofit organizations.
+Evan Wrinkle is a Richmond-based CPA and CFP® professional specializing in tax preparation and planning for individuals, businesses, and nonprofit organizations.
 He has an older brother with autism and became disabled himself due to a spinal cord injury in November 2012.
 A student at Virginia Commonwealth University at the time, Evan later graduated with degrees in Accounting and Business with a concentration in Finance.
 Once established, Evan began advocating for those with disabilities in his community, particularly through the United Spinal Association of Virginia, where he continues to serve as Treasurer of the Board.
 The Virginia Society of CPAs recognized Evan as one of their Top 5 Under 35 award recipients for 2021.

 In his free time, Evan enjoys playing wheelchair tennis and exploring Richmond’s many restaurants.

-Bolor Amarsanaa
+Bolor Amarsanaa (Treasure)

 Bolor Amarsanaa is a Northern Virginia-based Certified Public Accountant.
 She holds a Master’s degree in Accounting and Finance.
 With over 10 years of professional experience, her journey has been guided by a passion for making a meaningful impact on the world, rooted in a background with organizations focused on natural resources, conservation, education, health, children’s rights, economic development, and shared prosperity in developing countries.
 Bolor brings diversity and breadth of experience to the dLCV Board, where she is committed to learning and actively contributing to the organization’s mission, fostering positive change, and creating a better future for individuals with disabilities.